Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 A.3.2 Configure DNS Time To Live (TTL)

 DNS records are cached for a period known as their time to live (TTL), expressed in seconds.
-During the Deploy and Enforce phases, you should use a TTL of 30 minutes (1800 seconds) for newly created records.
+During the Deploy and Enforce phases, you should use a TTL of 30 minutes (1800 seconds) for newly created or amended records.
 This will prevent any inadvertent errors from persisting in DNS caches for a longer period before they are replaced by a corrected version.

 When revising a record, you should first modify the TTL of the existing record to 30 minutes and allow the previous TTL to elapse.
 This will ensure that the new record will replace the old one in all caches within 30 minutes.